linokon4120/KeyFrenzyTypingGame/README.md

 ## Project Information
-In this project, we created an arcade game application called KeyFrenzy, with the main objective of helping the user increase typing speed, responsiveness and accuracy in the English language as they proceed within the game.
+In this project, we created a typing game called KeyFrenzy, with the main objective of helping the user increase typing speed, responsiveness and accuracy in the English language as they proceed within the game.

 The main task of the player is to defend the main objective (main character) from being attacked by another objective (the ghost).
 To do so, the player must input a string of characters that is of the English language that matches the one prompted on top of the attacking objective, and if the string is inputted before the attacking objective reaches the defended objective, the attacker shall be eliminated.
 The movement of the attackers is characterised by the x-y axis with the defended objective located at the intersection of both axes.
 The player would be given a set of chances called “lives” to attempt to defend the main character from being attacked.
 The specifics of the game is to be determined as it is being developed and tested, including final graphics, character appearances and behaviour, and player-related numerical technicalities.